 For a fuller meal, you can have their mains of Wild Mushroom Risotto ($23) and Truffle Ravioli ($29).

-While prices are up north, we enjoyed our time and meal, service standard and taste of a certain good quality.
-For those who need to feel some elegance and class in your lives.
+While prices are up north, this is for those who need to feel some elegance and class in your lives.

 * Daniel’s Food Diary pays for food reviewed unless otherwise stated.